Evenflo vs. Graco vs. Britax: Which is the Best Infant Car Seat?

-- Children over 8 years and through adulthood who use seatbelts have a 50% reduction in their risk for death and injury.
+- Children over eight years and through adulthood who use seatbelts have a 50% reduction in their risk for death and injury.

 The amount of risk involved with not using a car seat, or properly restraining your child based on his or her age, weight, and height shows just how important it is to use a car seat.
-In 2012 alone, 31% of all children under 8 years old who died as a result of a car crash were not in a car seat, or were completely unrestrained.
+In 2012 alone, 31% of all children under eight years old who died as a result of a car crash were not in a car seat or were utterly unrestrained.
 In most cases, these deaths could have been prevented.

 Car Seats and Infants

 There is no denying that infants are considerably safer when transported in an appropriate car seat.
 However, there are other reasons for using an infant car seat.
 Your new baby has been snuggled up inside mommy for nine months, which means he or she is used to being snuggled.
-When you use an infant car seat, you are also making your new baby more comfortable, and helping him or her to feel safer when not in your arms.
+When you use an infant car seat, you are also making your new baby more comfortable and helping him or her to feel safer when not in your arms.
 Infant car seats are also specially designed for newborns weighing under 20 pounds.
-This ensures that the seat is designed around an infant’s unique safety needs, including helping to protect the head and neck.
+These seats ensure that the seat is designed around an infant's unique safety needs, including helping to protect the head and neck.

 Car Seats and Toddlers

-Toddlers are at that fun stage when they really begin growing, being more vocal, and gaining considerably more motor control.
-However, this does not mean that your child is automatically ready for a front facing car seat.
-While many parents consider rear facing car seats as only being for infants, this just isn’t true.
-While many states have laws saying that children over 20 pounds are fine in a front facing car seat, the American Academy of Pediatrics actually recommends that you keep babies and toddlers up to 2 years of age in a rear facing car seat.
-This is because it provides better safety and protection if you are ever in an accident.
+Toddlers are at that fun stage when they begin growing, being more vocal, and gaining considerably more motor control.
+However, this does not mean that your child is automatically ready for a front-facing car seat.
+While many parents consider rear-facing car seats as only being for infants, this just isn't true.
+While many states have laws saying that children over 20 pounds are fine in a front-facing car seat, the American Academy of Pediatrics recommends that you keep babies and toddlers up to 2 years of age in a rear-facing car seat because it provides better safety and protection if you are ever in an accident.

 Booster Seats and Older Children

-As your child grows, he or she will eventually outgrow the front facing car seat as well.
-You need to make sure that you actually keep your child in a car seat until their height and weight show that it is time to move to a booster.
-Each time you switch to a new type of car seat, you are actually lessening the protection that each one provides.
-A booster seat protects children who aren’t quite tall enough for an adult seat belt to fit across them properly.
-Some include a five point harness like those used in car seats, and others use guides to ensure proper placement of the seatbelt.
+As your child grows, he or she will eventually outgrow the front-facing car seat as well.
+You need to make sure that you keep your child in a car seat until their height and weight show that it is time to move to a booster.
+Each time you switch to a new type of car seat, you are lessening the protection that each one provides.
+A booster seat protects children who aren't quite tall enough for an adult seat belt to fit across them properly.
+Some include a five-point harness like those used in car seats, and others use guides to ensure proper placement of the seatbelt.
 Of the two, the harness option is best.